top of page

 The Bottom Line

-Making backdoor Roth IRA conversions can be a useful strategy to better manage taxable income, reduce tax liabilities, achieve tax diversification and enhance estate planning.
+Making backdoor Roth IRA conversions or Roth 401(k) contributions can be a useful strategy to better manage your taxable income, reduce your tax liabilities, achieve tax diversification and enhance your estate planning strategy.

-However, it’s important to consult with a financial advisor and a tax professional who can provide personalized tax guidance based on your specific financial situation to ensure the timing and amount of your Roth conversions align with your overall retirement plan.
+However, it’s important to consult with a financial advisor and a tax professional who can provide personalized tax guidance based on your specific financial situation to ensure the timing and amount of your Roth strategy aligns with your overall retirement plan.

 Sign up for my email list for more retirement and financial articles like these.